RizzoHou/king-of-the-amazons/docs/implementation/02_implementation_phases.md

 # Implementation Phases: King of the Amazons

 ## Overview
 This document outlines the phased implementation approach for the "King of the Amazons" project.
-The development is organized into four phases aligned with academic deadlines and Botzone competition requirements.
+The development is organized into four phases aligned with academic deadlines, with a realistic timeline based on practical assessment.

-## Phase 1: Core Infrastructure (Week 1: Dec 17-23, 2025)
+## Phase 1: Core Foundation (Week 1: Dec 17-23, 2025)

 ### Objectives
 - Establish project structure and build system
 - Implement basic game components
+- Create playable human vs human prototype
-- Create foundation for all subsequent development
+- Set foundation for all subsequent development

 ### Key Deliverables
 1. **Project Setup** (100%)